snugbee/analytics_on_graph/neodash_setup_guide.md

 <img width="70%" alt="Connect Neodash to db" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/connectneodash3.jpeg?raw=true">

-And now you're set up for the Neodash part of the workshop!
+And now you're all set for the Neodash part of the workshop!